 In a fixed mindset, students see intelligence as just something that is there and cannot change.
 Therefore, one does not like to take risks because it can mean failure.
 Additionally, a fixed mindset can cause someone to feel that any criticism or feedback is a personal attack.
 Truly, a person stays within safe lines because it is more comfortable.

 Importance of Educating Students on Growth Mindset

 Due to these massive differences, it is obvious why a growth mindset is essential to focus on in schools.
 In a fixed mindset, students will think negatively.
 Additionally, they will not see the point of setting goals or pushing themselves.
 Honestly, this is because they often see challenges as too risky, and they cannot succeed.
 However, a growth mindset allows students to see challenges as ways of pushing themselves toward more significant outcomes.
 Students believe in themselves and their abilities to push through obstacles.
 Importantly, challenges also mean opportunities to make mistakes and learn about themselves.

 Ultimately, if a student has a fixed mindset, they will not dive deep into the process of learning.
 This is because they do not think they have the natural talent to achieve rigorous goals.
 However, if a student has a growth mindset, they will believe they can achieve goals by working hard and never giving up.
 Therefore, whether the challenge involves making a new friend or learning figurative language, a growth mindset is essential to success!

-Honestly, there are so many Growth Mindset Posters to pick from!
+Honestly, there are so many Growth Mindset Options to pick from!
 Whether looking for ones based on positive affirmations or gaining motivation, there is something for everyone!
 Some of the favorite quotes for growth mindset often include: